-Technical Standards for Admission, Advancement, and Graduation qualified individuals with a disability shall not, by reason of such disability, be excluded from participation in or denied the benefits of services, programs, or activities or subjected to discrimination.
-A "qualified individual with a disability" is a person who meets legitimate skill, experience, education, or other requirements for admission to a program or activity that he or she holds or seeks, and who can perform the "essential functions" of the program with or without reasonable accommodation, Roseman University of Health Sciences College of Pharmacy (RUCOP) will not discriminate against qualified individuals with disabilities seeking admission to its Doctor of Pharmacy (PharmD) Program.
+Technical Standards for Admission, Advancement, and Graduation denied the benefits of services, programs, or activities or subjected to discrimination.
+A "qualified individual with a disability" is a person who meets legitimate skill, experience, education, or other requirements for admission to a program or activity that he or she holds or seeks, and who can perform the "essential functions" of the program with or without reasonable accommodation.
+Roseman University of Health Sciences College of Pharmacy (RUCOP) will not discriminate against qualified individuals with disabilities seeking admission to its Doctor of Pharmacy (PharmD) Program.
 To ascertain that no qualified individuals with disabilities will be discriminated against, the admission committee will follow the Technical Standards set forth in this document in conjunction with RUCOP admission policies.
 However, the College reserves the right not to admit any applicant who is unable to meet the Technical Standards with reasonable accommodations.
 Applicants, therefore, should evaluate themselves prior to submission of an application for admission as to whether he or she complies with the Technical Standards stated in this document.